BukkyOmo/Questioner/README.md

 <h4>View a specific meetup</h4>
-A user can view all information about a particular endpoint.<br>The endpoint used here is api/v1/meetups/:meetupId<br>
+A user can view all information about a particular endpoint.<br>The endpoint used here is api/v1/meetups/:id<br>

 <h4>Post a question</h4>
 An existing user should be able to ask questions about an upcoming meetup.
-The endpoint used here is api/v1/meetups/:meetupId/questions<br>
+The endpoint used here is api/v1/questions<br>

 <h4>View a question</h4>
 An existing user can view a particular question that has been posted by either them or another user.
-The endpoint used here is api/v1/meetups/:meetupId/questions/:questionId<br>
+The endpoint used here is api/v1/questions/:id<br>

+<h4>View all questions that have been asked under a specific meetup</h4>
+An existing user can view all questions that users have asked concerning a specific meetup.
+The endpoint here is api/v1/meetups/:id/questions<br>

 <h4>Upvote a specific question</h4>